GBK8129/JavaMailBot/README.md

 In the class JavaMail, the required Email of the receiver is specified, and the class Mail is called to generate the mail.

+# Note

-# For the Authenticator, setup of SMTP, and the use of imported packages under javax.mail, the External JARs activation-1.1.1.jar, javax.mail.jar, and smtp-1.4.5.jar were downloaded.
+For the Authenticator, setup of SMTP, and the use of imported packages under javax.mail, the External JARs activation-1.1.1.jar, javax.mail.jar, and smtp-1.4.5.jar were downloaded.